RSS Feed

 Kwikee Step Motor Problems

 Used properly and lubricated often, I think these steps will work for a long, long time.
 Unfortunately, not all of us are so careful.
-I know people who never lubricate their electric steps and I know many more who lubricate them, but miss a number of critical lube points.
+I know people who never lubricate their electric steps, and I know many more who lubricate them but miss a number of critical lube points or don't lubricate them often enough.

-You'll often hear the recommendation of using WD-40 as a lubricant of the steps.
+You'll often hear the recommendation of using classic WD-40 as a lubricant for the steps.
 I've never been fond of WD-40 for this.
 It's formulated to penetrate and loosen frozen threads.
-In my experience, it doesn't last very long and it's messsy.
-A much better choice, in my opinion, is KwikLube aerosol grease.
+In my experience, it doesn't last very long, it's messy, and it attracts dirt.
+A much better choice, in my opinion, is WD-40 White Lithium Spray Grease.
 It sprays on as a penetrating liquid, but turns to a long-lasting solid grease.
-Less expensive versions are available at Ace hardware from Liquid Wrench, Dupont, and CRC.
+As a bonus, you won't lose the straw because it's permanently attached to the can.
+It will also provide a wide spray if you push the button with it folded down, though I've never had occasion to use that feature.

-Have the steps moving in and out as you spray, and be sure to lube every pivot point.
+Have the steps moving in and out as you spray, and be sure to lube every pivot point and the friction points where the arms cross one another.
 When you're done spraying, let the grease solidify for a few minutes, then wipe off any excess.
+Don't forget to lubricate the mounts and ends of the long rotating rod that runs from side to side under the top step.

 Another hard lesson I've learned about these steps is that you don't want to be stepping on them while they're still moving — especially if you weigh over 200 pounds.
 It's easy to do.
 You're driving down the road after filling the tank, for example, and you remember that you forgot to put the gas cap back on.
 You pull over and dash out the door, landing on the steps before they are fully extended.
 Or you're lining up the RV in a campsite and need to jump out to see just how close you are to that tree and do the same thing.